busbud/coding-challenge-frontend-b/README.md

 These are decisions I'd take alone in this journey.
 But I believe standards should definitely be taken as a team.
 Pair-programming and code reviews are perfect moments to build them.

+🤠 **To get started**, you need to create a `.env.local` file − just duplicate the `.env` file which is versioned.
+Then, use a valid Busbud API Token to retrieve the data.
+I didn't want to push that secret to production!

 ### Commits messages

 I follow the [AngularJS's commit message convention](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).